Sen. Al Franken 'embarrassed and ashamed' following sexual harassment allegations

 “If you had asked me two weeks ago, ‘Would any woman say I had treated her with disrespect?’
 I would have said no,” he said.
 “So this has just caught me by surprise ...
 I certainly hope not.”

-The senator added to MPB that he did not recall any similar situation coming up at any time during his life.
+The senator added to MPR that he did not recall any similar situation coming up at any time during his life.

 "I can’t remember any woman coming up to me and saying, 'You made me uncomfortable,'" he said.